UoA-CARES/essential-gpu-docker/dockers/ros-noetic-gpu/detectron2/readme.md

 ```

 ### Run
 To access all the code in your local workspace, use the '-v $HOME/workspace:/workspace' option to mount your workspace to the container.
 The container's default user is 'root', so avoid modifying any files in the container and use it only for training purposes.
-If you do add or modify files in the container, you won't be able to view them on your local machine due to permission issues.
-(To view those files, you'll need to adjust their permissions.)

 To run Detectron2 image,
 ```